 sentences but not synchronizers, or vice versa.
 Label-only and synchronizer-only

-persistent modes are also available with the persistent_labels
+persistent modes are also available with the persistent_labels,

-options on the TwaddleRunner.
-Setting the generic
+persistent_synchronizers, and persistent_patterns options on the TwaddleRunner.

-regardless of these parameters.
+be active regardless of these parameters.

 runner = TwaddleRunner(<path_to_dictionaries>, persistent_labels=True)